Tax Credits, Flex Spending, and Receipts

 Check In and Parking

 The camp entrance is at the north end of the St. Paul Gym (pool entrance).
-There are meters in Lot SC171 or directly across the street in Lot SC175.
-Other areas are reserved for contract parking for staff and students.
+There are meters in Lot SC171 or non-metered spots directly across the street in Lot SC175.
 There is no fee during the summer drop off and pick up hours for these designated areas.
+Other areas are reserved for contract parking for staff and students only.

 Lines are organized by campers last names.
 A parent or adult must wait and check in the child in person unless prior arrangements have been made.
 On Mondays, due to the number of newcomers each week, adults can assist by escorting the child inside to the designated area.